MicrosoftDocs/Viva/WorkplaceAnalytics/Privacy/Privacy-considerations.md

 #### Example

-In the following illustration (of a column chart), the blue columns on the left represent groups whose size exceeds the minimum group size.
+In the following illustration (of a column chart), the blue-green columns on the left represent groups whose size exceeds the minimum group size.
 For this reason, they display real data.

 The gray and white columns on the right represent groups below the minimum-group-size threshold.
 Therefore, they display no data.

 <img src="../Images/WpA/group-size-bars.png" alt="Bar chart with bars above and below group size threshold">

 > [!Note]
 > The minimum group size rule applies to charts that display information derived from HR data.
-In other words, they display information about arrangements that exist in your organization -- such as managers at a specific level or employees in a particular city.
+In other words, they display information about circumstances that exist in your organization -- such as managers at a specific level or employees in a particular city.

 ### Exception to the rule: histogram charts